 PUBLISHED SOURCES ON NEW COLLEGE OF FLORIDA 1 ACCREDITATION 2 A. GENERAL INFORMATION 3 A1.
 Address information 3 A2.
 Source of institutional control 3 A3.
 Classification 3 A3a.
 Carnegie classification 3 A4.
 Academic year calendar 3 A5.
-Degree offered 3 ~ B. ENROLLMENT AND PERSISTENCE 4 B1.
-B1a.
-Institutional enrollment Total transfer undergraduate students 4 B1b.
-Total transfer undergraduate students B1c.
-Florida residents for tuition purposes 4 B2.
-2015-2016 Unduplicated headcount 5 B2a.
-Enrollment by racial/ethnic category (undergraduates) Undergraduate students by age 5 5 B2b.
+Degree offered 3 В. ENROLLMENT AND PERSISTENCE 4 B1.
+Institutional enrollment 4 B1a.
+Total transfer undergraduate students 4 B1b.
+Florida residents for tuition purposes 4 B1c.
+2016-2017 Unduplicated headcount 5 B2.
+Enrollment by racial/ethnic category (undergraduates) 5 B2a.
+Undergraduate students by age 5 B2b.
 Average age of undergraduate students 5 B2c.
 Undergraduate enrollment by Florida county of residence 6 B2d.
-Undergraduate enrollment by Piorida County of residence Undergraduate enrollment by U.S. college board region 7 B2a.
+Undergraduate enrollment by U.S. college board region 7 B2e.
 International students by country of origin 7 B3.
-Number of bachelor's degrees awarded from July 1, 2015 to June 30, 2016 8 B3a.
+Number of bachelor's degrees from July 1, 2016 to June 30, 2017 8 B3a.
 Students awarded bachelor's degrees by gender and racial/ethnic category 8 B3b.
-Number of bachelor's degrees 2007-2016 8 B4-11.
+Number of bachelor's degrees 2008-2017 8 B4-11.
 Undergraduate Graduation Rates 9 B11a.
 Income-based Graduation Rates 9 B11b.
 New College first-time, full-time students four-year and six-year graduation rates 9 B11c.
-First-time, full-time students four-year and six-year graduation rates 2001-2010 10 B22.
-Percent of Fall 2015 entering first-time, full-time undergraduate students who enrolled in Fall 2016 10 B22a.
+First-time, full-time students four-year and six-year graduation rates 2002-2011 10 B22.
+Percent of Fall 2016 entering first-time, full-time undergraduate students who enrolled in Fall 2017 10 B22a.
 New College first-time, full-time undergraduate students first year retention rates 10 B22b.
-First-time, full-time undergraduate students first year retention rates 2006-2015 11 B23a.
-Annual student credit hours 2011-2012 to 2015-2016 11 B23b.
+First-time, full-time undergraduate students first year retention rates 2007-2016 11 B23a.
+Annual student credit hours 2012-2013 to 2016-2017 11 B23b.
 Total annual student credit hours 12 B23c.
-Annual full-time equivalent enrollment 2011-2012 to 2015-2016 12 B24.
-Fall term undergraduate enrollment headcounts 2007-2016 13 C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSIONS 14 C1-2.
-Applications 14 C1-2.
+Annual full-time equivalent enrollment 2012-2013 to 2016-2017 12 B24.
+Fall term undergraduate enrollment headcounts 2008-2017 13 C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSIONS 14 C1-2.
+Applications 14 C1.
 First-time, first-year (freshman) students 14 C2.
 Freshman wait-listed students 14 C3-5.
 Admissions Requirements 14 C3.
 High school completion requirement 14 C4.
 General college-preparatory program requirement for degree-seeking students 14 C5.
-Distribution of high school units required and/or recommended 15 C6-7.
-Basis for Selection 15 C6.
-Basis for applicant selection 15 C7.
+Distribution of high school units required and/or recommended 15 15 C6-7.
+C6.
+Basis for Selection Basis for applicant selection 15 C0.
 Relative importance of academic and non-academic factors in freshman admissions decisions 16 C8.
 Entrance exams 16 C8a.
 Use of entrance exams in admission decisions for first-time, first-year, degree seeking applicants 16 C8b.
 Use of ACT and SAT in first-time, first-year (freshman) students' admission decisions 17 C8c.
 Use of SAT/ACT essay component 17 C8d.
 Use of applicants' test scores for academic advising 17 C8e.
 Test scores submission deadlines 17 C9-12.
 Freshman Profile 18 C9.
 Enrolled first-time, first-year (freshman) students' SAT/ACT test scores 18 C10.
 Percent of all degree-seeking, first-time, first-year (freshman) student high school class rank 18